sneakycrow/website/_posts/2022-12-27-setting-up-my-own-static-site-generator-part-2.md

 category: "software"
 series_key: "website-generator-tutorial"
 series_pos: 1
+summary: "The second part of setting up a static site generator, setting up initial templating"
 ---
 [In the first part of this series][part 1] we did some basic initial research, and then a "kinda-mvp" of a html file generator.
 We also added a Github Actions config for auto-deployment.